 This technique matches the RSI overbought and oversold signal with the moving average cost indicator.
 Investors only buy or sell the cryptocurrency once they combine the duo techniques.

-After that, traders should maintain this position until they note a different signal coming from one indicator or see a divergence change on the chart.
-However, exiting a trade will require investors to monitor the candle until it closes under the lines of the moving average costs.
+Afterward, traders should maintain this position until they note a different signal from one indicator or see a divergence change on the chart.
+Then, however, exiting a trade will require investors to monitor the candle until it closes under the lines of the moving average costs.

 Relative Vigour Index and RSI

-Here, an investor begins to trade after joining both RVI and RSI and receiving similar signals from the indicators.
-They then stay at that position up to the point one indicator shows a separate signal.
+Here, an investor begins to trade after joining RVI and RSI and receiving similar signals from the indicators.
+They then stay at that position until one indicator shows a separate signal.

 Price Action Trading and RSI

-This strategy links the RSI overbought and oversold signals with any price indicating tools like candlesticks, trendlines, or chart patterns.
+This strategy links the RSI overbought and oversold signals with price-indicating tools like candlesticks, trendlines, or chart patterns.
 Investors only access a trade with a price signal or an RSI signal.